-Recommended level of study MSc
+Recommended study level MSc

 Semester Autumn

-Number of classes (lecture/practice/lab) 3/ 0 /1 hours/week
+Number of classes (lecture/practice/lab) 3/0/1 hours/week

-Course credit 5 credits
+ECTS credit value 5 credits

 Final evaluation Exam

 Responsible lecturer Dr. Ulbert István

 In this course, the students will become familiar with the new developments of neural engineering in the field of neuroprosthetic devices that can restore lost neural functions.
 These devices require direct interfaces with the peripheral and central nervous systems.
-Some of these devices are already routinely used in clinical practice like cochlear prostheses for restoring hearing, while others are still in the developmental or experimental phase.
+Some of these devices are already routinely used in clinical practice, like cochlear prostheses for restoring hearing, while others are still in the developmental or experimental phase.